pandorabots-admin/docs/pages/building-bots-tutorial.md

 #### Date

-You can return the current date in the format of your choice, specified like the arguments to the [**UNIX strftime function**](http://pubs.opengroup.org/onlinepubs/007908799/xsh/strftime.html). `<date format="%B %d, %Y />` will return today's date.
+You can return the current date in the format of your choice, specified like the arguments to the [**LINUX strftime function**](http://man7.org/linux/man-pages/man3/strftime.3.html).
+For example, `<date format="%B %d, %Y />` will return today's date.

 #### Interval